 Asset appreciation depends on whether abundance arrives as falling prices or as concentrated capital returns.
 If prices fall, the same dollar buys more bread and medicine for the family.
 If returns concentrate at the top of the capital stack, the median worker’s portfolio does not catch the lift.
 The first story is the optimist’s.
 The second story is the record of forty years.

-The advice the forecast offers is to stop saving.
+Advice the forecast offers is to stop saving.
 That advice was offered to a younger audience.

 Care work is the labor the AI transition does not solve#

-The surgical robot is easy to imagine.
+A surgical robot is easy to imagine.
 The humanoid platform stands at the table.
 The blade moves with millimeter precision.
 The procedure ends.
 The patient lives.
 Every robot has performed every variant of the operation in shared experience, and the gap between the best human surgeon and the best robot closes inside five years.

-The night nurse holds a hand like a lighthouse on a rocky coast.
+That night nurse holds a hand like a lighthouse on a rocky coast.

 Care work is the labor the transition does not solve quickly.
 It is also the labor that grows fastest as the population ages.
 The aging child watches a parent fade.
 The aging spouse watches a partner forget the morning.
 The household at the center of the care economy is not the household the forecast addresses.

-The surgical robot replaces a small slice of healthcare.
+Robots replace a small slice of healthcare.
 The night nurse, the home health aide, the hospice worker, the dementia ward staff, the family caregiver, the daughter who flies home every other weekend to sit with a parent: that is the rest of healthcare.
 AI does not replace the work because the work is not the kind AI replaces.

-The aging parent at home, the daughter on the phone, the son driving across the state for the weekly visit: those are the families the talk does not name.
+An aging parent at home, the daughter on the phone, the son driving across the state for the weekly visit: those are the families the talk does not name.
 The labor of care is the labor that survives longest.
 It also pays the least and stays the most invisible.

-The jobs that survive longest are the ones the forecast does not name.
+Jobs that survive longest are the ones the forecast does not name.
 Care work is the category.
 It anchors what it means to grow older in a household that holds its people through the years.

 The argument draws on a public interview with Peter Diamandis and Dave Blondon on the Moonshots podcast, December 2025.